BBBase-EHeresy-PPPub/PPPub/docs/legendary_legions/the_army_of_gothmog.md

 ## ADDITIONAL RULES

-- An Army of Gothmog force must always include Gothmog, Lieutenant of Sauron, who is always the army’s leader.
+- An Army of Gothmog force must always include Gothmog, Lieutenant of Sauron, who is always the army's leader.
 - Gothmog counts as a Hero of Legend when part of this Legendary Legion.

 ## SPECIAL RULES

-**The Destruction of Men** – The range of Gothmog’s *The Age of Men is Over* special rule is increased to 12".
-Additionally, the range of Gothmog’s *The Time of the Orc has Come* special rule is increased to battlefield-wide.
+**The Destruction of Men** – The range of Gothmog's *The Age of Men is Over* special rule is increased to 12".
+Additionally, the range of Gothmog's *The Time of the Orc has Come* special rule is increased to battlefield-wide.

-**Tyrannical Rule** – Friendly Mordor Orc Hero models may benefit from Gothmog’s Stand Fast!
+**Tyrannical Rule** – Friendly Mordor Orc Hero models may benefit from Gothmog's Stand Fast!